Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git log --oneline
 	```

 A commit message can have multiple lines.
 The first line should have no more than 50 characters, and should be followed by a blank line.
 Subsequent lines should have no more than 72 characters.
-These aren't hard requirements, and they harken back to the days of punch cards and terminals with 80-character lines, but they do make `git log` output look better.
+These aren't hard requirements, and they harken back to the days of punch cards and dumb terminals, but they do make `git log` output look better.

 ## Add content